Whenever a new iPhone, iPod touch or iPad comes along, I always go for maximum storage.

 Call me insane, but I’m inclined to keeping tons of photos, videos and apps stored directly on the device due to the nature of my work here at iDownloadBlog.

 I suppose you don’t need me to tell you that such digital files add up quickly in terms of storage space.
 Now, there are plenty of strategies out there that can help you get the most out of your iOS device’s storage.

 Today, I want to focus on Safari’s Reading List.
-Having debuted in iOS 5, this useful albeit storage-consuming feature has been around for nearly three years now.
+Having debuted in iOS 5, this useful albeit storage-consuming feature has been around for several years now.

 If you save webpages for later to Safari’s Reading List, this tutorial will teach you how to reclaim storage space lost over caching by deleting Safari’s Offline Reading List cache…

 What is Safari Reading List?